flutter/plugins/packages/flutter_android_lifecycle/README.md

 in the plugin's binding.

-The purpose of having this plugin instead of exposing an Android `Lifecycle` object in the engine's Android embedder plugins API is to force plugins to have a pub constraint that signifies the major version of the Android `Lifecycle` API they expect.
+The purpose of having this plugin instead of exposing an Android `Lifecycle` object in the engine's Android embedding plugins API is to force plugins to have a pub constraint that signifies the major version of the Android `Lifecycle` API they expect.

 ## Installation